+Write-protect archives

-Write-protect Use the WriteProtect directive to write protect archives.
-Doing so protects archives from archive and replace it afterwards.
+Use the WriteProtect directive to write protect archives.
+Doing so protects archives from inadvertent deletion or modification.

-Version Manager commands automatically remove write-protection before modifying the to disable write protection.
+Version Manager commands automatically remove write-protection before modifying the archive and replace it afterwards.

-Directive type Archive Creation Directive.
+Archive Creation Directive.
 This directive only affects archives when they are created.
 If you change this directive in your configuration file, it has no effect on existing archives.
-After an archive has been created, use VCS +PW to enable write protection and VCS -PW
+After an archive has been created, use VCS +PW to enable write protection and VCS -PW to disable write protection.

-Syntax [No]WriteProtect
+[No]WriteProtect

-Default The default is WriteProtect.
+The default is WriteProtect.

-For information about See Changing the write-protection attribute for existing archives "VCS command" on page 62 Using directives "Configuration Files" on page 115 Other directives "Using Directives" on page 109
+For information about See Changing the write-protection attribute for existing archives "VCS command" on page 56 Using directives "Configuration Files" on page 111 Other directives "Using Directives" on page 105